karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 main
 ```
-The script is pretty self-explanatory, but nonetheless here's a quick summary explaining what every function does in the script.
+The script is pretty self-explanatory, but nonetheless here's a quick summary explaining what every function does.

-- ``Set-ConfigVars`` function: Reads the config file.
-More info about the configuration on the section below.
+- ``Set-ConfigVars``: Gets the script configuration. _More info about the configuration on the "Script configuration" section below._
-- ``Connect-AzureSubscription`` function:  Connects to the specified Azure subscription.
+- ``Connect-AzureSubscription``:  Connects to the specified Azure subscription.
-- ``Set-EnvVarsAsTfVars`` function: The ``Set-ConfigVars`` function returned a hashtable containing the variables on the configuration file.
-This functions store the hashtable variables as [Terraform TF_VAR_ environment variables](https://www.terraform.io/cli/config/environment-variables#tf_var_name) so the configuration values can also be used within the Terraform files.
+- ``Set-EnvVarsAsTfVars``: The ``Set-ConfigVars`` function gets the script configuration and this one stores the config variables as [Terraform TF_VAR_ environment variables](https://www.terraform.io/cli/config/environment-variables#tf_var_name) so the config can be used by the Terraform part of the script.
-- ``New-ResourceGroup`` function: Creates a Resource Group if it doesn't exist.
+- ``New-ResourceGroup``: Creates a Resource Group, if it doesn't exist.
-- ``New-StorageAccount`` function: Creates a Storage Account and a Storage Container if they don't exist.
+- ``New-StorageAccount``: Creates a Storage Account and a Storage Container, if they don't exist.
-- ``Invoke-TerraformInit`` function: Initializes Terraform using the Storage Container as backend
+- ``Invoke-TerraformInit``: Initializes Terraform using the Storage Container as backend.
-- ``Import-TerraformState`` function: Adds the Storage Account and the Resource Container into the Tf state, so any future changes can be tracked using the ``Terraform Plan`` command.
+- ``Import-TerraformState``: Adds the Storage Account and the Resource Container into the Tf state, so any future changes can be tracked using the ``Terraform Plan`` command.
-- ``Invoke-TerraformPlan`` function: Runs the ``Terraform Plan`` command.
+- ``Invoke-TerraformPlan``: Runs the ``Terraform Plan`` command.
-- ``Invoke-TerraformApply`` function:  Runs the ``Terraform Apply`` command.
+- ``Invoke-TerraformApply``:  Runs the ``Terraform Apply`` command.

 To know the use of the ``$ProvisionBootstrapResources`` parameter and how to execute the script, read the _"How to run the script"_ section below.